johannes-qvarford/johannes-qvarford.github.io/_posts/2020-07-21-tech-stack.md

 ## Stacks

-Below I will present my preference for the kinds of applications presented in this article.
+Below I will present my stack preferences for the kinds of applications presented in this article.

 ### Static Website